Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization

-Complementary to Fig.~\ref{fig:insight_1} in the main text, in PaLM 2 model, we show the per-task change of test accuracy before and after applying ES for APE and OPRO in Fig.~\ref{fig:optimized_exemplars_vs_no_exemplars} (comparison between \textit{optimized exemplars} vs. \textit{no exemplars}) and Fig.~\ref{fig:optimized_exemplars_vs_random_exemplars} (comparison between \textit{optimized exemplars} vs \textit{random exemplars}).
-We also include a visualization of the effect of IO (comparing optimized instructions and initial instructions) in Fig.~\ref{fig:optimized_instructons_vs_init_instructions}.
+Complementary to Fig.~\ref{fig:insight_1} in the main text, in PaLM 2 model, we show the per-task change of test accuracy before and after applying EO for APE and OPRO in Fig.~\ref{fig:optimized_exemplars_vs_no_exemplars} (comparison between \textit{optimized exemplars} vs. \textit{no exemplars}) and Fig.~\ref{fig:optimized_exemplars_vs_random_exemplars} (comparison between \textit{optimized exemplars} vs \textit{random exemplars}).
+We also include a visualization on the effect of IO (comparing optimized instructions and initial instructions) in Fig.~\ref{fig:optimized_instructons_vs_init_instructions}.
 We also visualize the Gemini 1.0 Pro results in Fig.~\ref{fig:optimized_es_comparison_gemini}.

-Complementary to Fig.~\ref{fig:insight_2} in the main text, we visualize the additional BBH tasks on PaLM 2 in Fig.~\ref{fig:insight_2_supplement}(a) and on Gemini 1.0 Pro in Fig.~\ref{fig:insight_2_supplement}(b).
+Complementary to Fig.~\ref{fig:insight_2} in the main text, we visualize the additional BBH tasks on PaLM 2 in Fig.~\ref{fig:insight_2_supplement}(a), Gemini 1.0 Pro in Fig.~\ref{fig:insight_2_supplement}(b) and Gemini 1.5 Flash in Fig.~\ref{fig:insight_2_supplement}.
+We also test key findings on a representative subset of 11 tasks in GPT-3.5 (Fig.~\ref{fig:insight_2_gpt}.
 We visualize the MMLU results in Fig.~\ref{fig:insight_2_supplement_mmlu}.